Impeachment of the Supreme Court of Appeals of West Virginia: Trials

-The West Virginia Senate met on Monday, August 20, 2018 to receive the articles of impeachment from the House of Delegates and approve the rules governing the impeachment trials.
+The West Virginia Senate met on Monday, August 20, 2018, to receive the articles of impeachment from the House of Delegates and approve the rules governing the impeachment trials.
 In addition, the Senate confirmed that Cabell County Circuit Judge Paul Farrell, who had been temporarily designated by the Supreme Court to fill in for Loughry, was to preside over all of the trials.
 The Senate also voted to try each of the justices separately with Farrell determining the order.

 Pretrial hearing

 On September 11, 2018, the West Virginia Senate debated and voted on a number of preliminary issues for the four trials.
 Several motions had to do with Judge Davis, who had already retired.
-It was voted to try her anyway by votes of 19-15 on several resolutions.
+It was voted to try her anyway by votes of 19–15 on several resolutions.
 Then the Senate "dissolved" into a court of impeachment and set trial dates and other housekeeping matters.
 A resolution substituting censure for full trials for Workman and Walker was ruled out of order.

 Trial of Justice Walker

 Justice Walker's impeachment trial began on October 1.
-The trial concluded on October 2 with the Senate voting 32-1 to acquit her, with only Senator Stephen Baldwin of Greenbrier County voting for conviction and Senator Ryan Weld of Brooke County absent.
+The trial concluded on October 2 with the Senate voting 32–1 to acquit her, with only Senator Stephen Baldwin of Greenbrier County voting for conviction and Senator Ryan Weld of Brooke County absent.
 The Senate followed by agreeing, by voice vote, to publicly "reprimand and censure" Justice Walker for her actions in the scandal.

 Trial of Justice Workman

 Justice Workman's impeachment trial was scheduled to begin on October 15.
 However, on October 11, the Supreme Court of Appeals, temporarily reconstituted with five circuit court judges, issued an injunction blocking the impeachment trial, stating that the articles of impeachment presented by the House of Delegates against Workman violated the separation of powers doctrine and, therefore, the Senate has no jurisdiction to try Workman on the impeachment.
+The court said that the sole authority to enforce the Canon of the West Virginia Code of Judicial Conduct rested with the judicial branch.

-In addition, Judge Farrell stated that he would not preside over Justice Workman's trial while the injunction was in place.
+Judge Farrell stated that he would not preside over Justice Workman's trial while the injunction was in place.
 The Senate met on October 15 and adjourned with no final decision on how to proceed being made.
-Senate President Mitch Carmichael announced after the session had adjourned that the Senate would ask the Supreme Court of Appeals to reconsider their decision, however, in light of Loughry's resignation, further impeachment efforts against Workman are doubtful.
+Senate President Mitch Carmichael announced after the session had adjourned that the Senate would ask the Supreme Court of Appeals to reconsider their decision, but after Loughry's resignation, further impeachment efforts against Workman were dropped.